ai-dynamo/examples/deployments/Helm_HelloWorld/README.md

-# Dynamo Deployment of Hello World Example with NVCF
+# Dynamo Deployment of Hello World Example with Helm Chart
 ## 1. Dynamo Application Image
 1. Build the Dynamo Base Image.
 For the hello world example, we can just build the leaner image without CUDA and vLLM making it suitable for CPU only deployments.
 ```bash